May 26, 2021

 Contact a Skilled Debt Settlement Lawyer

 If you suspect your tax refund may be garnished to pay outstanding debts, you should take action in a timely manner.
 Wage garnishment can negatively impact your credit score and employment and, in some cases, result in termination from your job.
-Therefore, it is imperative to get on top of the situation as soon as possible to minimize any negative effects.
+Therefore, it is imperative to address the situation as soon as possible to minimize any negative effects.